Child marriage by 15

 During its 2017 review, the CEDAW Committee raised concerns about displaced girls who are at risk of child marriage.
 It recommended that the government collect data on incidences of child marriage, specifically criminalise the practice of wahaya, provide training for judges, prosecutors and the police to ensure perpetrators of child marriage are effectively punished, and develop and implement a national plan of action to combat child marriage.

-In 2018, the Child Rights Committee expressed deep concerns about the overwhelming number of marriages concluded through customary law, and that the statutory laws establish the minimum age of marriage for girls at 15 years.
+In 2018, the UN Committee on the Rights of the Child expressed deep concerns about the overwhelming number of marriages concluded through customary law, and that the statutory laws establish the minimum age of marriage for girls at 15 years.
 The Committee urged Niger to regulate its customary laws and practices and to revise its statutory laws to raise the minimum age of marriage for girls to 18 years, as well as develop awareness-raising campaigns and programmes on the harmful effects of child marriage.

 During Niger’s 2016 Universal Periodic Review, concerns were raised about persistently high rates of child marriage and insufficient protection of migrants and refugees from smugglers and human traffickers.
 Niger supported recommendations to adopt a Family Law to protect girls from child marriage, increase the minimum legal age for marriage to 18 and implement a comprehensive strategy to eliminate the practice.

 In 1999 Niger ratified the African Charter on the Rights and Welfare of the Child, including Article 21 regarding the prohibition of child marriage.

 In 2004 Niger signed, but has not yet ratified, the African Charter on Human and People’s Rights on the Rights of Women in Africa, including Article 6 which sets the minimum age for marriage as 18.

 In 2014 Niger launched the African Union Campaign to End Child Marriage under the theme “Obstetric fistula: Zero tolerance!”